comaniac/incubator-tvm-site/_posts/2020-07-15-how-to-bring-your-own-codegen-to-tvm.md

 However, users have to learn a new programming interface when they attempt to work on a new kernel library or a device.
 As a result, the demand for a unified programming interface becomes more and more important to let all users and hardware backend providers stand on the same page.

-To share the programming interface with widely used deep learning frameworks, many hardware device providers have attempted to integrate their devices backend to TensorFlow.
-However, since TensorFlow does not provide an official backend interface for new backends, you have to hack the TensorFlow for registration, which involves many source file changes and makes the future maintenance difficult.
+To share the programming interface with widely used deep learning frameworks, many hardware device providers have attempted to integrate their device's backend to TensorFlow.
+However, since TensorFlow does not provide an official backend interface for new backends, you have to hack TensorFlow for registration, which involves many source file changes and makes the future maintenance difficult.

 In this post, we demonstrate how you, as a hardware backend provider, can easily leverage the Bring Your Own Codegen (BYOC) framework to integrate the kernel library/compiler/framework of your hardware device to TVM.
 The most important advantage of leveraging BYOC framework is that ***all related source files of your devices are self-contained, so the codegen/runtime of your devices are pluggable to the TVM code base.*** It means that 1) the TVM code base with your codegen would be upstream compatible, and 2) TVM users can choose to enable the codegen/runtime based on their needs.

-In the rest of this post, we first illustrate a scenario that you may need TVM with BYOC, followed by an overview of the BYOC compilation and runtime flows.
+In the rest of this post, we first illustrate a scenario where you may need TVM with BYOC, followed by an overview of the BYOC compilation and runtime flows.
 Then, we step-by-step illustrate how to integrate a vendor library or an execution engine to TVM with BYOC by using Intel DNNL (a.k.a.
 MKL-DNN, OneDNN) as a running example.

 ## Bring an ASIC Accelerator to TVM

 Let's first make a scenario to illustrate why you want to bring your accelerator to TVM and what features you can expect from the BYOC framework.
 If you are not sure whether your case is suitable for BYOC, you are welcome to raise a discussion at [discuss.tvm.ai](https://discuss.tvm.ai).

-Imagining that you just made an edge device platform with an ARM CPU and a fantastic accelerator that has achieved amazing performance for common image classification models.
+Imagine that you just made an edge device platform with an ARM CPU and a fantastic accelerator that has achieved amazing performance for common image classification models.
 In other words, your accelerator does well on Conv2D, ReLU, GEMM, and other widely used CNN operators.

 Unfortunately, object detection models are getting more and more popular as well, and your customers need to run both image classification and object detection models on your platform.
 Although your accelerator is capable of executing almost all operators in object detection models, one operator (e.g., non-maximum suppression, NMS) is missing.

 ### Let TVM execute unsupported operators
 Since TVM has multiple codegens for different backends, it is easy for the open source community to implement new operators on CPU or GPU in a short time.
-Ideally, if you integrate the compilation flow of your accelerator to TVM with BYOC, TVM will perform Relay graph partitioning to offload a part of the graph to your accelerator while keeping others on TVM.
+If you integrate the compilation flow of your accelerator to TVM with BYOC, TVM will perform Relay graph partitioning to offload a part of the graph to your accelerator while keeping others on TVM.
 As a result, you can claim that your platform is capable of running all models without worrying about new operators.

 ### Customize graph-level optimization
 Your ASIC accelerator must have its own compilation flow.
 Usually, it could be one of the following cases: